Guided Trip

 Guided Hike Through Northumberland's Hidden Nature Reserves

-Two reserves.
+Two nature sanctuaries.
 One day.
-Zero public access (until now).
+Zero public access (until now)

-Parkbus is partnering with the Northumberland Land Trust to open the gates to two of their protected reserves for a guided day of hiking, led by the Trust's own naturalist guides.
+Parkbus is partnering with the Northumberland Land Trust to open the gates to two of their reserves for a day of hiking and restorative time in nature, accompanied by three of the Trust's own naturalist guides.

 Your morning starts at Lone Pine Marsh, a 138-acre provincially significant wetland near Colborne.
 This isn't a manicured boardwalk loop through a city park.
 It's a working conservation landscape where Bobolink and Eastern Meadowlark (both threatened species in Ontario, with populations declining by a third in just ten years) still nest in the surrounding grasslands each summer.
-A large viewing deck overlooks the marsh itself, and walking trails wind through adjacent meadows thick with hawkweed and milkweed.
+An active beaver dam anchors this classic Canadian landscape, and a large viewing deck overlooks the marsh itself, with walking trails winding through meadows and milkweed.
 Tree swallows loop overhead.
-Grey treefrogs call from the cattails.
+Grey treefrogs call.
 There's a sheltered picnic area by the trailhead, which is where you'll eat the lunch you packed (more on that below).

 After lunch, the bus carries you north into the Northumberland Hills to Haddon Nature Reserve, near Castleton.
 This is where the day gets quieter and wilder.
-Haddon is mostly old-growth forest, threaded with small streams and ponds.
+Haddon is mostly older forest, threaded with small streams.
 The Little Cold Creek, a tributary of Cold Creek and an important brook trout stream, runs right through the property.
-The ravines along the creek edge are the highlight: lined with towering eastern hemlock and white pine, some of considerable age, their canopy filtering the light into something that feels almost cathedral-like.
-The southern end of the reserve opens into a small hayfield that draws grassland bird species, and the whole property sits in the glacially shaped drumlin landscape that gives this part of Ontario its distinctive rolling terrain.
+Tall eastern hemlock and white pine filter light through their canopy into something that feels almost cathedral-like.
+The property sits in the glacially shaped drumlin landscape that gives this part of Ontario its distinctive rolling terrain.
+In contrast to our morning at the marsh, the Haddon reserve is reverent time with trees, in a rich and wild forest centred on wildlife and wildflowers, with humans as only occasional guests.

 What the day looks like

-- You'll hike through a marsh that protects some of Ontario's most vulnerable birds.
+• You'll hike through a marsh that protects some of Ontario's most vulnerable birds.
 Lone Pine Marsh was donated in 1991 by Murial Braham specifically to preserve this wetland and its surrounding habitat.
-Your guides from the Northumberland Land Trust know every trail, every nesting site, every reason this particular marsh matters.
-Early May is peak spring migration, which means the birding is exceptional if you're into that sort of thing (and honestly, even if you thought you weren't, standing on a viewing deck while a Bobolink does its bubbling, cascading flight song overhead tends to convert people).
+Your guides from the Northumberland Land Trust give you the inside insights into the creatures that call this marsh home, and the land’s important role in conservation.
+Early May is spring migration time, and many different bird species may be observed.
+Water-loving birds paddle on the marsh, while iridescent tree swallows fly by.

-- You'll walk through a forest that almost nobody gets to see.
+• You'll walk through a forest that almost nobody gets to see.
 Haddon Nature Reserve is not on any hiking app.
-It doesn't show up on AllTrails.
-The trails are guided by people who steward this land year-round, and they'll walk you through the hemlock ravines, along the creek, and into the wetland edges where the ecosystem shifts from forest floor to marsh.
+It is open to the public only by reservation, and with advance permission from the Land Trust.
+You’ll get a guided tour of this special forest, teeming with diverse plant life and supporting an abundant variety of birds and mammals.
 You'll learn things about this landscape that you can't Google, because the information lives in the people who protect it.

-- You'll be back in Toronto by evening.
+• You'll be back in Toronto by evening.
 The bus picks up from Haddon at 4:30 PM and returns you to 34 Asquith Ave.
-You'll smell like forest and creek water.
+You'll smell like forest and have birdsong in your ears.
 Your phone will be full of photos of trees you can't name yet (your guides will fix that).
 And you'll have spent an entire day in places that most Ontarians don't even know exist.

 Pickup Locations